gitkraken/vscode-gitlens/walkthroughs/plus/1-intro.md

 ## More GitLens+ features coming soon

-Additional features like a visual commit graph, and integrations for GitHub Enterprise and GitLab are coming soon.
+Additional features like a visual commit graph and rich integrations with hosting services like GitHub Enterprise are coming soon.